retspen/webvirtmgr/README.md

 # Warning

-This version does not support update only the new installation.
+This version of 27.02.2013 - does not support update only the new installation.
 Or you can upgrade an existing but it will have to delete the file <b>webvirtmgr.db</b> and recreate datebase <code>./manage.py syncdb</code>

 # WebVirtMgr panel - v1.0